dyno-might/dyno-might.github.io/_posts/2021-10-04-alcohol-trial.md

 But do you trust journalists to understand these subtleties and convey them to the general public?
 Or would we just end up with headlines like "Gold-standard trial shows that moderate alcohol consumption is safe"?

 This worries me, but less than you might think.
 For one thing, don't most people *already* think moderate drinking is safe?
 The [CDC](https://www.cdc.gov/alcohol/fact-sheets/moderate-drinking.htm) just says not to drink more than 1-2 drinks a day.
-[Tyler Cowen](https://marginalrevolution.com/marginalrevolution/author/tyler-cowen)---the Internet's greatest teetotaler---often points out the massive harms alcohol does.
+[Tyler Cowen](https://marginalrevolution.com/marginalrevolution/author/tyler-cowen)---the Internet's greatest teetotaler---often points out the massive harms of alcohol.
 Yet he's stated that he believes that by refusing to drink at all, he's sacrificing a small amount of health.

 Put that aside, though.
 Let's make the logic more explicit: This is suggesting that because journalists might do something dumb, we should *not run a trial* that could give knowledge humanity has needed for generations.